-At Upwork, we connect users across over 180 countries in a global marketplace.
-We work daily to provide you with secure tools to connect and get more done.
+Connecting people is the heart of what we do at Upwork.
+Every day, we connect users across over 180 countries in a global marketplace, giving you the secure tools you need to connect and get more done.

-Sharing information is an important first step in any relationship formed through Upwork.
+Sharing information is an important first step in any relationship formed through Upwork, but it's important to do so safely and follow Upwork’s Terms of Service (TOS).
 Start working confidently with these best practices.

 Upwork offers many ways to share documents and files directly.

 Attach files directly in Upwork Messages.
-Drag and drop a file right into your message room, or use the attachment tool to the left of the message box.
-This will attach your file to the message, and anyone in the room can open it at any time.
+To attach a file, drag and drop it right into your message room, or use the attachment tool to the left of the message box.
+Anyone in the room can open attached files at any time.

 You may also access these files quickly in the Files & Links sidebar in the Upwork Message Center.
-Choose the expansion button on the top right corner of the conversation.
+Click the (...) button at the top right corner of the conversation.

-At this time, your files must be smaller than 95 MB to use this feature.
+At this time, your files must be smaller than 1 GB to use this feature.

 Learn more about using Upwork Messages to collaborate here.

 Dropbox is integrated directly with Upwork Messages.
-To access your Dropbox files, select the attachment symbol to the right of the message box and select Share via Dropbox.
-From here, you will be able to sign into your Dropbox account and select the files you wish to share.
+To access your Dropbox files, select the attachment symbol to the left of the message box and select Share via Dropbox.
+From here, sign into your Dropbox account and select the files you wish to share.

 If you make a video call through Upwork Messages, you can share your screen with anyone else on the call.
 This is a simple way to share information about a project and still control access to documents or materials that may be sensitive.

 Once you have started a video call, select the screenshare icon at the bottom of the video.
-You can choose to share your whole screen, or select a particular window to show to participants on the call.
+You can choose to share your whole screen, or select a particular window to show.

 You can share information with quick screenshots through the Upwork Desktop App.
 In the Message Center, simply select the tool button just left of Send in the message draft box.